 Let's first examine what we see here.
 At first sight, there is nothing too abstract about this picture.
 But for some reason it just automatically captivates us.
-How in the world does something inorganic have the ability to put us into a state of such peril so easily?
-At the most primal level, that was the job of the artist and in this case, the job of Lawrence Smith.
-The first thing that catches your eye is the children.
-All three of these kids appear to be your typical American kid; one with the country's flag, one with a toy plane, and one with a doll.
+How in the world does something of a printed medium possess the ability to put us into a state of such peril so easily?
+At the most primal level, Lawrence Smith's job required him to create this haunting effect.
+The first thing that catches the audience's eye is the children.
+All three of these kids appear to be the representation of a typical American kid; one with the country's flag, one with a toy plane, and one with a doll.
 But these children are not so typical and in fact, atypical.
 They are children of war.

 War is terrifying to children and Smith makes sure that we see that in their face.
 For identification purposes, let's give these three children name.
 The older boy is Big Billy while the younger is Little Tommy, and the girl, Little Sally.
 This picture seems to be frozen in time as each character is stuck in motions that are not complete.
 Little Sally is looking off to the distance away from her brothers.
-We can see that she just looked aside in a quick motion because her hair is still swaying in the air from what could only be a quick movement.
+The audience can see that she just looked aside in a quick motion because her hair is still swaying in the air from what could only be a quick movement.
 Did you notice that her doll was face down in the grass?
 A doll was a girl's toy of choice and she would never want to damage it under any circumstance.
-But the fear of what about to come has haunted her so much that the doll is now in that position.
+But the fear of what about to come haunts her so much that the doll is now in that position.
 Little Tommy is wearing a red and white striped shirt with blue pants.
-We have a very patriotic boy here.
-With his homemade flag pole and underneath his newspaper hat, we too, can still see the fear in his face.
+What is presented here to the audience is a very patriotic boy.
+With his homemade flag pole and underneath his newspaper hat, the audience can still sense the fear in his face.
 Tommy looks to his brother for hope and a way out of this fear.
 But there is an underlying problem here, Big Billy, in all of his grandeur and maturity, is at a stand still holding his little brother Tommy back.
 As with all of the other children, he does not know what is going on in this former green pasture of bliss and naivety.